williamteoh1976/Localization/Learn/LearningPaths-ko-kr.md

 ## [Extend Dynamics 365 portals](https://docs.microsoft.com/ko-kr/learn/paths/extend-dynamics-365-portals)
 #### 학습 경로 - 2시간 42분 - 모듈 수: 3
 The ability to easily surface and interact with Common Data Service data on an externally facing web site is the core benefit for implementing a Dynamics 365 portal.
-This learning path describes how to transform a content portal into a full web app interacting with CDS.
+This learning path describes how to transform a content portal into a full web app interacting withCommon Data Service.
 We will explain how to secure data access based on the authenticated user role and relationship to the data.
 We will also cover the options available to customizers and developers to extend the portal functionality and integrate with Office 365 and Power platform components.

 ## [Work with Dynamics 365 for Sales Professional](https://docs.microsoft.com/ko-kr/learn/paths/working-with-dynamics-sales-professional)
 #### 학습 경로 - 2시간 35분 - 모듈 수: 3